 mcpvault — The Pragmatic Choice

-802 stars, actively maintained, zero external dependencies, widest client compatibility list (Claude Desktop, Claude Code, ChatGPT Desktop, Goose, IntelliJ, Cursor, Windsurf, Microsoft Copilot Studio).
+1,107 stars (+38% since March), actively maintained with 10+ commits on April 16 alone, zero external dependencies, widest client compatibility list (Claude Desktop, Claude Code, ChatGPT Desktop, Goose, IntelliJ, Cursor, Windsurf, Microsoft Copilot Studio).
+Formerly named mcp-obsidian on npm — renamed to @bitbonsai/mcpvault in March 2026 after Obsidian’s trademark enforcement.

-~12 tools: read_note, write_note, patch_note, delete_note, move_note, move_file, directory listing, batch note reading, BM25 search with relevance reranking, frontmatter management, tag operations, vault statistics.
+~14 tools: read_note, write_note, patch_note, delete_note, move_note, move_file, directory listing, batch note reading, BM25 search with relevance reranking, frontmatter management, tag operations, list_all_tags, vault statistics.

 Direct filesystem access — no Obsidian plugin needed.
 Token-optimized responses (40-60% reduction).
 Auto-excludes .obsidian directory.
 Path traversal prevention.
 Supports .md, .markdown, .txt, .base, .canvas files.